cruzgerman216/Code-Labs-Front-end-Exercises/C10-Getting-Started/warm-up.md

 ## Exercise 2:

-Use `setTimeout` to append a red 200px by 200x onto the body of a webpage every half second.
+Use `setInterval` to append a red 200px by 200x onto the body of a webpage every half second.